About

 Soussanna Karas

-Soussanna leads ESA’s prosecution and administrative appeals programs and provides advice with respect to ESA’s enforcement and administrative litigation, including case management, investigation, tribunal hearings and prosecution.
+Prior to her Director, Licensing role, Soussanna was responsible for ESA’s prosecution and administrative appeals programs and provided advice with respect to ESA’s enforcement and administrative litigation, including case management, investigation, tribunal hearings and prosecution.

-Soussanna’s litigation practice covers a broad range of administrative, civil and quasi-criminal matters, with the particular focus on administrative tribunal litigation and prosecutions before the Ontario Court of Justice, under the Ontario Provincial Offenses Act.
-Soussanna has extensive trial experience and have conducted over 100 trials of various length.
+Soussanna’s close to 20 years of litigation practice covers a broad range of administrative, civil and quasi-criminal matters, with the particular focus on administrative tribunal litigation and prosecutions before the Ontario Court of Justice, under the Ontario Provincial Offences Act.
 Soussanna appeared before all levels of the court in Ontario, including the Ontario Court of Appeal.

-Soussanna has presented on the subject of effective writing on a number of occasions, the latest example – Presenter and Workshop facilitator at the Osgoode Certificate for Provincial Offenses Court Practice course.
+Soussanna has presented on the subject of effective writing on a number of occasions, the latest example – presenter and workshop facilitator at the Osgoode Certificate for Provincial Offences Court Practice course.

 Ciarán J. Buggle LL.B., LL.M., B.L.